-Section in original Document Торіс Comment/Rationale for review/ inclusion in list Adjust wording?
+Section in original Document Торіс Comment/Rationale for review/ inclusion in list • Adjust wording?
 Comments WG/Updated wording 2.1.3 - 2 required endorsement / support for selected string by Significantly Interested Parties In the Fast Track Process and underlying methodology the reference is to Local Internet Community, which was in use up- and until the Framework of Interpretation was adopted and implemented.
 Going forward the terminology should be used consistently across different ccTLD related policies.
-Ensure required documentation and terminology is used consistently across the ccTLD related policy documentation ( Review and update the current proposed policy to ensure consistent documentation and terminology.
+Review and update the current proposed policy to ensure consistent documentation and terminology.